 Bass

-(Scott) The majority of music we're playing these days is primarily acoustic.
+(Scott) The majority of music we've been playing for many years is primarily acoustic.
 In performance, we either amplify instruments with microphones or internal acoustic pickups.
 Every once and a while, we get to have an ensemble with horns (trumpet, trombone) or other setup where I get to play electric bass, and I've recorded electric bass on some of our album tracks.
 I've never gotten into 5-or-more string basses.
 I play a 4-string Fender Aerodyne Jazz Bass.
 I hate the gloss black finish as I have to wipe fingerprints off it anytime I want to play out.
-I picked it because it had the jazz bass/precision bass pickups I wanted, plus the body is made of basswood rather than alder so it's 30 percent lighter than a standard jazz bass.
+I picked it because it had the jazz bass/precision bass pickups I wanted, plus the body is made of basswood rather than alder so it's 30 percent lighter than a standard jazz bass (my neck and shoulders say "Thank you!").